Limpia (Spirtual Cleansing) in Teotitlán

 • Comfortable transportation round trip from Oaxaca city (1 hour each way)

-• Quick breakfast of antojitos, little local snacks at our favorite roadside comedor
+• Big breakfast at our favorite roadside comedor where everything is cooked on a woodfire

 • Tour of an agave nursery and artisanal palenque, which produces small batch clay pot distilled mezcal where we learn about the mezcal production process from seed to bottle.
 The palenque is owned and operated by family that has been making mezcal for 4 generations and currently produces mezcal for national and international sale while committing to sustainable agriculture and giving back to the community